achuthrajula/react-native-mlkit/README.md

 * User made recipes.
 * A medium to connect with various fitness apps using BLE technology.

-### The initial idea of suggesting the best possible recipe using `ml-kit` by clicking a snapshot of the ingredients is left mid way, passionate Devs out there are most welcome to join us and work together.
+### The initial idea is to suggest the best possible recipe using `ml-kit` by clicking a snapshot of the ingredients, passionate Devs out there are most welcome to join us and work together.

 The snapshots of various features are attached below: